LoneWanderer-GH/MMM-Toulouse-Transports/README.md

 	cd ./MMM-Toulouse-Transports/ && npm install
 	```

+You can do steps 1 and 2 in one single command:

+	```
+	cd ~/MagicMirror/modules/ && git clone https://github.com/LoneWanderer-GH/MMM-Toulouse-Transports && cd ~/MagicMirror/modules/MMM-Toulouse-Transports/ && npm install
+	```

 3. Add the module to the MagicMirror config.
-For the config field, see below
+See following paragraph.

+## Configuration
+Add the MMM-Toulouse-Transports config parameters to the Magic Mirror config file.
+Example:

 ```
 {
     "module": "MMM-Toulouse-Transports",
     "position": "top_right",
     "header": "Horaires de passage",
-		"config": "see_below"
-	}
-	```

-## Configuration
-Expected configuration is as follows:
-```
-{
+    "config": {
-	"config": { // configuration specific to this module "apiKey"         : 'YOUR API KEY HERE',
+        "apiKey"         : "YOUR API KEY HERE",
+        "debug"          : false, // if you have issues and want to help me fix them, yo should put this to true "updateInterval" : 60000,
         "stopSchedules"  : [
             {
-		"lineNumber": 1, // bus line number (the one displayed on bus stops, maps and buses ..)
+            "lineNumber": 1, // bus line number (the one displayed on bus stops, maps and buses ..).
+Can be a string or a number (e.g.: L1,L2 ...
+L8, 13,54 ...)
             "stopCode"  : 1, // this is an exact stop code of Tisseo.
 You can find it on your favorite bus stop sign. or Get it on Tisseo travels webapp
             "maxEntries": 3  // if you want the 3 next buses schedules },
             {
             //etc.
             },
             {
             //etc.
             }
         ],
-	"debug"          : false, // if you have issues and want to help me fix them, yo should put this to true "updateInterval" : 120000
     }
 }
 ```